When to Use Tinnitus Relief App: Sleep, Work, Calls & Travel

 Can I use the app during Zoom or Teams meetings?

 Yes β€” this is the app's core feature.
 Sound therapy keeps playing during Zoom, Teams, Google Meet, FaceTime, and regular phone calls.
-Most tinnitus apps pause when another app uses audio.
-This app was specifically designed to never pause.
-The other person cannot hear your masking sounds.
+The other person hears nothing different.
 This feature is free.

 How long until I notice improvement?